imjuni/create-ts-index/README.md

 npm install create-ts-index --save-dev
 ```

-# Breaking Changes
-`create-ts-index(below cti)` have breaking change on `1.5`. `cti` change to Git-style sub-commands. `cti` convenient tool for Node.js package development.
-Node.js packages have variety type `commonjs` and `AMD`, `umd`.
-Almost `AMD`, `umd` packages used to bundle tool likes `webpack` or `parcel`. `1.x` version `cti` have in-connvenient for bundle tools.
-We need legacy index.ts creation and entrypoint.ts creation.
-So `cti` adopt Git-style sub-commands after `create` sub-commands

 # Introduction
-Index.ts file create for export syntax.
-If don't have business logic in index.ts that use to only export.
-In this case, more than easy importing and library project need this export process(for example, blueprint.js etc ...). cti(create-ts-index) create export index.ts file.
+index.ts file create for exportation.
+If don't have business logic in index.ts that use to only exportation, create-ts-index help easy importing.
+Or if you have library project need this export process(for example, blueprint.js etc ...). cti(create-ts-index) create export index.ts file.

 For example, sample directory below.